 Robinson first reached out to one of America's best sculptors, Lorado Taft, for the job.
 But Taft declined due to poor health.
 Robinson then contacted Borglum for the project.
 The sculptor, who was looking for a way out of sculpting a different monument—a shrine to the South partially financed by the KKK in Georgia—accepted the challenge.
 He had his own idea for the job, though; he wanted to create a "shrine to democracy" and carve the faces of the United States’ founding presidents into the granite.
 Borglum also decided that The Needles would be too limiting for his ambitious project.
 After he traveled to South Dakota, he selected a mountain with a shoulder of granite that would capture as much direct sunlight as possible to serve as his canvas.

-Born on July 5, 1921, 17-year-old Clifford knew how to use a jackhammer, but it was likely another skill of his that caught the eye of Borglum’s son, Lincoln, an avid baseball fan: Clifford’s talent with a mitt.
+Born on July 5, 1921, 17-year-old Clifford knew how to use a jackhammer, but he thinks it was likely another skill of his that got him hired.
+Borglum’s son, Lincoln, was an avid baseball fan, and Clifford had a talent with a mitt.

 “He thought, if he was going to hire some men to work than he might as well hire baseball players, which he did,” says Clifford, who played right field and pitcher for the amateur team that Lincoln assembled.
 The Rushmore Memorial Drillers baseball team, perhaps due to Lincoln’s eye for recruitment, wasn’t too bad.
 They made it to the State Amateur Baseball Tournament two years in a row.